Cream of Kentucky Small Batch Bourbon Review [In Depth]

 I initially taste caramel, vanilla, baked red apple, roasted oak, cinnamon, clove, leather, darker caramel nougat, coffee, orange peel, and some popcorn.
 I usually have a negative association when bourbon has some popcorn-like flavors, but it’s fine here.

 The flavors have a little more life and depth to them, but it still feels relatively young and not that developed.
-There’s a bit more oak and leather in the flavors than in the scents, but I do with that the sweetness and fruitiness were more bold.
+There’s a bit more oak and leather in the flavors than in the scents, but I wish that the sweetness and fruitiness were more bold.
 It’s not flat though, but not necessarily a whole lot better than that either.

 Again, I’ve had quite a few bourbons that more or less tasted like this, so I really couldn’t pick this out in a blind comparison.
 Cream of Kentucky Small Batch Bourbon tastes good, but is far from unique.